Healthy Homes Assessment Fernhill

 Fines for Failing to Comply

-As of 1st July 2021, when a new, renewed or varied contract is signed on a Fernhill rental property, all Healthy Homes compliance items have to be done by the end of 90 days.
+Since the 1st July of 2021, when a new, renewed or varied tenancy is signed for a Fernhill rental property, all Healthy Homes compliance work need to be taken care of inside of 90 days.

-Since the 1st July of 2021, when a new, renewed or varied tenancy is signed on a Fernhill rental property, all Healthy Homes compliance work must be completed inside of 90 days.
+As of 1st July 2021, when a brand new, renewed or varied lease is entered into on a Fernhill rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.

-Inability to adhere to any of the Healthy Homes Standards by the end of the expected timeframe can result in the possibility of a fine up to $7200.
-Additionally, if the most currently-in place Healthy Homes Statement of Compliance is not incorporated in a new, renewed or revised tenancy agreement there may be an additional penalty or infringement fee.
+Inability to adhere to one of the Healthy Homes Standards inside of the anticipated timeframe could result in a fine of up to $7200.
+Additionally, if a present Healthy Homes Statement of Compliance is not included within the new, renewed or revised tenancy agreement it could result in an additional penalty or infringement fee.

-Every tenant is entitled to request information about the Healthy Homes Standard and how they relate to the home they are living in.
-If the property manager fails to supply the information requested within 21 days from having received the inquiry, they will receive an infringement notification and be fined as high as $750.
+Every tenant is entitled to request details about the Healthy Homes Standard and how they relate to the property they live in.
+If the landlord or property manager fails to provide the necessary information within 21 days from being informed of the request, they can receive an infringement notification and could be fined up to $750.

-In addition, there’s also a fine of as much as $900 for landlords and property managers who have provided a false or false Healthy Homes Statement of Compliance or information.
-The person liable for this fine is the one who is listed on the tenancy contract as the person renting the property, so it could be the landlord’s name or the company that manages the property.
+In addition, there’s also a penalty up to $900 for landlords or property managers providing a false or inaccurate Healthy Homes Compliance Statement or any other information.
+The person who is liable for this fine is the one who is named on the lease agreement as the one who is who is letting the property It could also be the name of the landlord or the company that manages the property.

-All information in the Compliance Statement needs to be accurate when the tenancy agreement is completed, and should be maintained through the tenancy period as related work is completed.
+The information contained in the Compliance Statement needs to be correct when the tenancy contract is signed.
+It is updated during the entire tenancy, as associated work has been completed.

-It’s crucial to remember that landlords who manage several rental properties can face greater penalties for non-compliance.
-The most severe penalties are handed down for serious breaches.
-Landlords with more than six properties could be fined as high as $50,000, or as high as $100,000 in hearing claims.
+It is also crucial to keep in mind that landlords who manage several rental properties can face greater penalties for non-compliance.
+The highest penalties are given for the most serious violations, and landlords who own six or more properties can be penalised up to $50,000 and as high as $100,000 for hearing claims.

-It is clear that failure to comply with compliance with Healthy Homes requirements can hit your pocket and result in large fines in addition to still being required to comply with the regulations.
-Don’t put your rental at risk. property Call us today and arrange to have an home inspection performed for your rental property.
+In the end, a failure to meet requirements of Healthy Homes requirements can hit your bank account hard, with large fines in addition to having to continue to comply.
+Don’t risk your rental property, contact us today and make arrangements to have an home assessment done on your rental property.

 Healthy homes matter

-About 1 in 3 households rent the property in New Zealand and Fernhill, and research suggests that rental homes tend to be colder, older and are not as efficient heating and are of lower quality than the houses of owners.
+One in three households rent in New Zealand and Fernhill, and research shows us that these rental homes tend to be colder, older, have less efficient heating and are of lower quality than houses that are owned by the owner.

-Improve the quality of Fernhill rental property will help tenants experience improved physical and mental health and reduce the disruption to work, learning and daily life because of diseases.
-Your investment will be protected from mould, mildew and damp damage, meaning lower maintenance costs in the long-term.
+Enhancing the standard of Fernhill rental property can allow tenants to experience better mental and physical health as well as lessen disruption to work, learning and daily life due to illness.
+Your investment will also be better safeguarded from mildew, mould and damp damage, meaning less maintenance costs in the long run.

-The Healthy Homes Standard is a list of specific and minimum standards for Heating, Insulation Ventilation, Moisture Ingress and Drainage, as well Draught Control in Fernhill rental properties.
+The Healthy Homes Standard is a list of the specific and minimum standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, as well Draught stopping within Fernhill rental properties.

-Get started now and contact us about the Fernhill Healthy Home assessment on your rental property now.
+Begin now by calling about the Fernhill Healthy Home assessment on your rental property today.

 healthy homes assessment compliance